Author Archive: Grant Willis

 Youth Plaques

-This year we received 3 youth entries from Oceania and 4 youth entries from the rest of the world.
-Congratulations to Piotr Wilkon SQ8L who has again won the World Youth Phone plaque.
+The following youth plaques are offered to encourage participation from younger entrants (no older than 25 years age).
+This year we received 4 youth entries from Oceania and 4 youth entries from the rest of the world.

 Continental Plaques – Oceania